The Food Griot Features NEW Topics, Tastes, Places & People (Almost;) Every Day, a la “TFG Du Jour”:

 👉🏽 [Join my Patreon Platform] for insider perks — A win-win way to support my independent research, writing, and serving up of engaging, educational yet creative content…

-📲 STAY TUNED for updates on the relaunch of my Seasonal Sipping Series — the most spirited of (true) historical storytelling — back by popular demand!
-But this time it’ll be immersively virtual — taking place on SPILL ☕️ via tasty tea parties I’ll be hosting and cohosting .
-So Download the SPILL app 👉🏾 right here 👈🏾 or via the icon below and get ready to experience some seriously spirited storytelling (sipping along will be optional — but strongly suggested 😉)
+📲 STAY TUNED for updates on the relaunch of my Seasonal Sipping Series — very spirited (very true!) historically-rooted ancestrally inspired LIVE storytelling — back by popular demand!
+But this time it’ll be immersively virtual — to take place on SPILL ☕️ via tasty (and with lots of toasts! 🥂 ✨) tea parties that I’ll host and cohost .
+So Download the SPILL app 👉🏾 right here 👈🏾 or via the icon below and get ready to experience some seriously spirit-filled storytelling (sipping along will be optional — but strongly suggested 😉)

 💫 See also (or SUBSCRIBE to) my ⬆️TFG LINKTREE ⬇️ for even more ways to stay in the loop.